lubobik/Konf_B20_Bobik_Steirer/README.md

   In order to achieve 100% test coverage several to all possible test cases are implemented
   (also some which might not be implemented or really needed in a real environment).
   ```

+* **Commit**: fix a problem in Cocktail's update method
+  There was a problem in the implementation leading to unwanted changes.
+  This behavior has been fixed now.

+* **Commits**:
+  1. rename two site markup files
+  1. remove README.md from site markdow
+  1. add generated / copied site README file to .gitignore
+  1. update site.xml and image resources
+  1. add 'design decisions' site documentation

+  Introducing two new Maven sites.
+  The first one features thoughts and ideas behind
+  our cash register management functionality.
+  The second one dives in and explains the achieved
+  percentages, the meaning of test coverage and
+  unit test procedures in general.